mgifford/drupal-security/src/web-server.rst

 appropriate for sites which would have broader user authentication, but where users are restricted from editing nodes - ``node/*/edit`` - this type of approach can also be used to restrict access to non-production environments.
-If you have a multi-lingual site, you may also want to check that access is denied for paths with the language prefix, in Canada, many sites would need to also add ``/fr/use``r and ``/en/user`` .
+If you have a multi-lingual site using a language prefix, you may also want to check that sensitive paths are restricted with the language prefix.
+In Canada, many sites would need to add ``/fr/user`` and ``/en/user`` .
 It is a best practice to secure all pages on non-production environments from both search engines, but especially from crackers.
 The following are examples of how to do this with ``mod_authz_host`` and also ``mod_rewrite``.

 Example Apache configuration using ``mod_authz_host``: